 - Painful withdrawal symptoms are experienced if you do not get your dose of the drug in time.

-- When the drug taken for pain purposes and is NOT being used to get achieve euphoria.
+- When the drug is taken for pain purpose and NOT to achieve euphoria.

 Oxycodone addiction means:

 - The constant preoccupation with obtaining and using the drug.